rsm-gh/akbl/README.md

     * How to use the block testing window?
     * After making changes to a theme the changes are not applied
     * What's the function of the tempo button / clock icon / right-top corner button?
+    * Why there are no distribution packages and the installation is so complex?

   * [Python Bindings](https://github.com/rsm-gh/akbl#python-bindings-1)
     * API